bydzen/insertion-sort-and-quick-sort/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/bydzen/TubesMultiLinklist_ASD_DataBerobat/blob/master/LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/bydzen/insertion-sort-and-quick-sort/blob/main/LICENSE) file for details

 ## Acknowledgments